-Hey, I'm Tom Johnson, welcome to my corner of the interwebs.
+Hey, I'm Tom Johnson.
 I’m a designer who's worked in print, promotional, experience, digital, web, and app design.

 And many others in startups, agencies, individuals, international conglomerates, and local businesses.